 In addition to the ScienceLogic platform collecting metrics for AWS instances, you can configure CloudWatch to send alarm information to the platform via email.
 The platform will generate an event for each alarm.
-This chapter describes how to configure CloudWatch and the platform to generate events based on CloudWatch alarms.

 The Amazon Web Services PowerPack includes three pre-defined event policies for CloudWatch alarms: